npm/npm/doc/files/package.json.md

-If a dependency can be used, but you would like npm to proceed if it cannot be found or fails to install, then you may put it in the `optionalDependencies` hash.
-This is a map of package name to version or url, just like the `dependencies` hash.
+If a dependency can be used, but you would like npm to proceed if it cannot be found or fails to install, then you may put it in the `optionalDependencies` object.
+This is a map of package name to version or url, just like the `dependencies` object.
 The difference is that failure is tolerated.

 It is still your program's responsibility to handle the lack of the